Tradition, Family, Property: Louisiana

 Thomas Drake is the director of TFP-Louisiana and resides at the TFP center in Lafayette, Louisiana.

 In 1999, TFP-Louisiana representatives escorted Prince Bertrand Orleans-Baraganza, a claimant to the defunct Brazilian throne, to the Museum of the Acadian Memorial and St. Martin de Tours Catholic Church in St. Martinville, Louisiana.

-St. Peter Catholic Church in Gueydan, St. Joseph Catholic Church, and Our Mother of Mercy Catholic Church in Rayne, organized public square rosary rallies, co-sponsored by TFP.
+St. Peter Catholic Church in Gueydan, St. Joseph Catholic Church, and Our Mother of Mercy Catholic Church in Rayne, all organized public rosary rallies co-sponsored by the TFP.

-TFP-Louisiana protested a drag queen story hour at the Lafayette Public Library.
-Among the protesters was Stephanie Armbruster, who later became a library board member.
+TFP-Louisiana protested a drag queen story hour at the Lafayette Public Library, and participants included Stephanie Armbruster, who later became a library board member.
 She advocated for banning certain books and a documentary while also seeking to restrict minors' access to materials she considered sexual in nature.

 Venezuela

 In December 1984, Caracas police arrested a man for questioning regarding a possible plot to assassinate Pope John Paul II.
 Police discovered a .22-caliber rifle with a telescopic sight and documents detailing the pope's planned itinerary in the man's car.
 Authorities indicated that the suspect also possessed a membership card for Tradition, Family and Property, which had reportedly been under investigation for a potential plot against the pope several months earlier.
-TFP denied any involvement.
+The TFP denied any involvement.

-The government of President Jaime Lusinchi intended to formally announce a ban on TFP after a three-month investigation revealed that it was operating outside the Constitution.
+The government of President Jaime Lusinchi intended to formally announce a ban on the TFP after a three-month investigation revealed that it was operating outside the Constitution.
 The investigation was prompted by several parents' complaints that the group had brainwashed their teenage children and alienated them from their families.